TooTallNate/spotify-uri/README.md

 // 'https://embed.spotify.com/?uri=spotify:track:1pKYYY0dkg23sQQXi0Q5zN'
 ```

-See the [test cases][tests] for some more examples of Spotify URIs.
+See the [test cases](./test) for some more examples of Spotify URIs.

 ## API